openSUSE/news-o-o/_posts/2010-09-05-opensuse-weekly-news-issue-139-is-out.markdown

 ####  [Matthew Ehle: openSUSE 11.3 Impressions](http://www.matthewehle.info/blog/?p=90)

 "While openSUSE is my preferred distribution for server installations, my desktop use of it has been somewhat more sporadic.
 However, while reformatting my laptop from Mint to a Windows 7-Linux dual boot, I decided to give 11.3 a try.
 Here is a short post about my experience and impressions:  Network Installation  I have tried this in the past and have generally gotten poor results.
 However, I really like the concept of network installations, so I thought I would see if any improvements were made with 11.3.
 Alas, my experience was similar to how it was with previous releases.
 The first attempt failed entirely, so I tried it again.
 The second network installation finished, but I could only boot in failsafe mode after it was done.
-It seems that some packages get corrupted or donâ€™t install at all.
-With this kind of success rate, it still just isnâ€™t robust enough for real world use.
-Onto a different installation methodâ€¦"
+It seems that some packages get corrupted or don’t install at all.
+With this kind of success rate, it still just isn’t robust enough for real world use.
+Onto a different installation method…"

 ####  [Jos Poortvliet: Banshee & GNOME](http://nowwhatthe.blogspot.com/2010/08/banshee-gnome.html)